Skip to content

 Methodology

-job_posting_v1collection on May 7 2026 at ~13:00 UTC.
-Theis_active=trueflag is set by our crawler when a posting was last seen on its source board within delisting tolerances (defined per-ATS in our indexing policy). - Engineering definition.
+• Engineering definition.
 Postings whose normalized occupation lineage includes any of: software-engineer (with children frontend, backend, fullstack, mobile, embedded, game, AI engineer, research engineer), devops-engineer (with SRE, platform, cloud, release variants), qa-engineer, data-engineer, data-scientist, ml-engineer, data-analyst, data-annotator.
 Electrical, mechanical, and civil engineering are tagged outside the software/data domain and excluded.

-location_typesarray containsremote.
-About 28% of those postings also carry anonsitetag, which we read as "remote-eligible with optional HQ access" rather than "remote-only."
-Strict-remote-only would be a smaller number; we use the broader definition because it matches what a job seeker can actually apply to. - Seniority tagging.
+• Seniority tagging.
 About 64% of remote engineering postings (2,767 of 4,338) carry a normalized seniority tag.
 Percentages in this post are computed as a share of the full 4,338 — so when we say "0.7% entry-level," the absolute count (31) is firm but the percentage assumes that the 36% of untagged postings have a similar level distribution.
 They probably skew mid-level (which often goes untagged), which would strengthen the senior-skew claim, not weaken it.

-- Coverage caveat.
+• Coverage caveat.
 Our index is 4,441 companies.
 It is not a representative sample of the global labor market: we deliberately track companies in Western Europe, Switzerland, and selected US tech employers, with their global subsidiaries' postings included where the careers page is monitorable.
 The shape of the data follows that bias.

-location_idsancestors in our location hierarchy — every posting tagged with a US city, state, or "United States" itself rolls up.
-The other rows in the table are facet counts onlocation_namesdirectly.
-The difference matters here because remote postings often tag a US state or city rather than the country root. - Snapshot, not trend.
-Our crawler's earliest
+• The "United States" row.
+The geography table's US count (2,277) is computed against location_ids ancestors in our location hierarchy — every posting tagged with a US city, state, or "United States" itself rolls up.
+The other rows in the table are facet counts on location_names directly.
+The difference matters here because remote postings often tag a US state or city rather than the country root.

-first_seen_atfor a still-active posting is March 9 2026.
+• Snapshot, not trend.
+Our crawler's earliest first_seen_at for a still-active posting is March 9 2026.
 Postings older than that may exist on source boards but only appear in our index from their first crawl-discovery onwards.
 We make no trend claims based on this snapshot.
 During the same 2-month window, 4,233 remote-eligible engineering postings have closed — the market is churning, not stagnant.

 References